funkia/purescript-turbine/docs/tutorial.md

 Then you should see HTML corresponding to the HTML above.

-By combining `</>` with the fact that element functions accept a child component as their second argument, we can create arbitrary HTML of any complexity.
+By combining `</>` with the fact that each element function accepts a child component as its second argument, we can create arbitrary HTML of any complexity.
 In this tutorial we will build a simple counter application (similar to the one [shown above](#single-counter)).
 To this end let us create the HTML which we will use going forward.